RoundTableTTRPG/RoundTable/CoreConcepts.md

 As you play the game you will uncover other ways to buff yourself and your allies.
 There is no way to modify your roll aside from buffing it, there are no static modifiers that will add or subtract to your roll, and your proficiency bonus is always equal to your level.
 Some things take a second, or even less **Time** such as throwing a ball (sphere), other things take hours or even days, such as throwing a ball (party).
 The time it takes to complete an action is defined as either tactical (seconds) or strategic (hours) to help convey some of the mechanical particularities with these time scales.

+When the player of a character is **establishing** something in the world, they can freely establish aesthetics or background information that does not directly impact their character or the scene, for example the existence of a chandelier for appearance sake or dramatic effect.
+If they would like to establish something that would change the mechanics of the scene, for example establishing that someone they know happens to be present at a gathering, they must use some sort of mechanical force to do so.
+Many background, skill and ability descriptions include caveats for establishing mechanical changes.

 ### Rolls and Results

 Skills are defined uniquely, and so there may be gaps and overlaps in your character’s skills.
 For example, you might be proficient in driving civilian vehicles and also long distance urban travel.
 In both cases, you can apply your proficiency bonus (only once) to a check you make to drive a car along highways between cities, but you lose your proficiency bonus when trying to find an off-road route that would avoid police surveillance, since that is neither urban travel, nor how civilian vehicles are driven.